Event sponsorship can make or break an event. This article shares best practices for finding and securing the right partnerships in 2021 and beyond.

 The numbers don't lie: businesses are increasingly invested in professional events.
-In fact, over 41% of marketers believe event marketing is the most effective channel for driving business outcomes.
+Over 41% of marketers believe event marketing is the most effective channel for driving business outcomes.

-As events capture greater and great shares of marketing budgets across industries, one thing is certain—event sponsors will play a critical role in growth.
+As events capture greater and greater shares of marketing budgets across industries, one thing is certain—event sponsors will play a critical role in growth.

-Whether you just starting to build your event sponsorship program or you're looking for fresh strategies for attracting and retaining current event sponsors, this guide is for you.
+Whether you just starting to build your event sponsorship program or you're looking for fresh strategies for attracting and retaining current event sponsors, this article is for you.

 In this guide, you will learn: